MSc in Urban Analytics

 - A wide range of optional courses will provide you with the opportunity to pursue personal interests, enhancing particular skills or domain-specific knowledge such as transport studies or urban design.

 There is no separate application form.
-All eligible applicants who are holding an offer of a place by 31st May 2020, will be considered.
-Decisions will be communicated to applicants by mid-July.
+All eligible applicants who are holding an offer of a place for September 2022, by 31st July 2022, will be considered.
+Decisions will be communicated to applicants by mid-August.
 Please apply using the University of Glasgow’s online application system.

 - MSc: 12 months full-time; 24 months part-time